AliELSharawy/8-Puzzle-Game/README.md

 ![image](https://github.com/MaiAhmedHussein/8-Puzzle-Game/blob/main/readme-images/guide1.png)

-- After clicking on solve the results of depth ,time and cost will appear (number4).
+- After clicking on solve the results of depth, time and cost will appear (number4).

 - the information wanted for this search.